lmullen/jsr/_source/issues/vol16/crothers.markdown

 author-first: 'A. Glenn'
 author-last: Crothers
 author-note: |
-    A. Glenn Crothers is assistant professor of History at the University of Louisville and director of research at the Filson Historical Society.
+    A. Glenn Crothers is an associate professor of history at the University of Louisville.
 book-reviewed: |
     Thomas C. Kennedy. <em>A History of Southland College: The Society of Friends and Black Education in Arkansas</em>.
 Fayetteville: The